commonplace book : january 2025

 Henry Wessells

-Zagava Books will be publishing Another Green World, a collection of short fiction much expanded from the 2003 work with the same title, and containing several previously unpublished stories.
+Zagava Books will be publishing Another Green World, a collection of short fiction expanded from the 2003 work with the same title and adding two previously uncollected stories.
 The book will be available in two states, a narrow format paperback and a numbered hardcover.
 Another Green World goes to press in January 2025 and can be pre-ordered here :

 https://zagava.de/shop/another-green-world